pax-n/tweeter/README.md

 There's only one function to this app which is TWEET due to being only a front-end design focused project.

-Writing something inside the text box and pressing tweet will generate a random tweet from a random users.
+Writing something inside the text box and pressing tweet will generate a tweet from a random users.